1978-1982 Chevrolet Corvette

 1978 • 1979 • 1980 • 1981 • 1982

-In a nutshell: This article is an overview of your Corvette's audio system and its upgrade options.
-Use our vehicle selector to find the gear that will fit your 'Vette.
+In brief: This Crutchfield Research Garage article gives you an overview of your car's stock stereo system and your aftermarket upgrade options.
+Use our vehicle selector to find the gear that will fit your Corvette.

 Overview of the Chevy Corvette